Fraud Blocker

 4. Pay attention to the rental agreement

 You should receive the terms and conditions together with the contract.
 Ideally, they are written directly on the back of the contract.
-You will receive it online directly after booking the rental car by email.
+You will receive it by email directly after booking the rental car.

 Read the terms and conditions and the contract carefully so that there are no rude awakenings later!

-The contract must contain the exact address, contact details, and telephone number of the landlord as well as all of the tenant’s details: name, address, driving license and passport number, registration number, type of insurance, …
+The contract must contain the exact address, contact details, and telephone number of the car rental company as well as all of the client’s details: name, address, driving license and passport number, registration number, type of insurance …

 The contract must also contain the final amount for booking the rental car.

-Since there is no vehicle registration or vehicle registration document in Turkey, only the car’s documents (Ruhsat), the rental agreement is also legally the vehicle registration document with which you can prove during an inspection that you are allowed to drive the vehicle.
+Since there is no vehicle registration or vehicle registration document in Turkey, only the car’s documents (Ruhsat) are used.
+The rental agreement is also legally considered the vehicle registration document, with which you can prove during an inspection that you are allowed to drive the vehicle.

 5. Remember the one-way fee!

-You often have to pay a one-way fee to book a rental car in one location and return it somewhere else.
+You often have to pay a one-way fee when booking a rental car in one location and returning it somewhere else.

-If you book the car directly in a shop in Turkey, you should definitely agree on the amount of the one-way fee in advance – in writing!
+If you book the car directly at a shop in Turkey, you should definitely agree on the one-way fee amount in advance—in writing!
 You can always negotiate a little on the price.

 Make sure that all the kilometers you drive by car are “free”.
 This means that no maximum kilometers to be driven are included in the conditions.
 This is now standard for almost all rental car companies in Turkey.

-Nevertheless: the rules depend on the rental car companies.
+Nevertheless, the rules vary among rental car companies.
 Compare them!

 When it comes to refueling: you receive the car with a full tank and have to return it with a full tank.
 That or the opposite case (empty-empty) is the standard.